Why You’re Never Going To Travel Around The World

 The Price Of One Day

 Turns out, for most people, one day never comes, because life will always be in the way.
-Once you sort out one thing, another one will pop up.
+Once you sort out one thing, another one might just pop up.

 What Are You Willing To Give Up?